AdamFariello/Java-Photo-Viewer/README.md

 The program also remembers the list inbetween sessions.

 ### Where this repository comes from
-This repository is the work from, and for, the cs213 assignment: *"Song Library"*.
+This repository is the work from, and for, the cs213 assignment: *"Photo Viewer"*.
 [The course](https://www.cs.rutgers.edu/academics/undergraduate/course-synopses/course-details/01-198-213-software-methodology) was taken during Spring 2021

 ---